alexeyinkin/eb-1a/1-process/README.md

 Of the civil documents, I sent two only partially:
 - To save on translation, In the military records book, I have chosen the pages I felt were the most important.
-- In the judgement by The European Court of Human Rights, I dropped a few trailing pages with the names of other people on the same case.
+- In the judgment by The European Court of Human Rights, I dropped a few trailing pages with the names of other people on the same case.

 Later I thought that was risky.
-There was nothing I could have gained by submitting the incomplete documents, but in the worst case I could have lost a month doing another round of papers.
+There was nothing I could have gained by submitting the incomplete documents, but in the worst case, I could have lost a month doing another round of papers.

 ## Day 47